 CEU Press offers a lot more on the past and present of Poles in comparative and collective volumes:

-- The four-volume CEU Press undertaking quotes and comments specimens from texts that shaped national identities in east Europe.
+- Titles in the Discourses series quotes and comments specimens from texts that shaped national identities in east Europe.
 The wake of the Polish nation in the age of late enlightenment is presented with annotated excerpts from Staszic, Jezierski, Wybicki, Kosciuszko, and Feliński; national romanticism is portrayed with samples from Lelewel, Mochnacki, Rzewuski, Buszczyński, Kamieński, and of course Mickiewicz; the quest for modern Poland is illustrated with texts by Szujski 1867, Bobrzyński 1879, Swiętochowski 1882, Sienkiewicz 1883, Górski 1898, Piłsudski 1902 (his speech in Wilno/Vilnius, coupled with the response from Michał Römer), Gombrowicz 1937, and Kamiński 1943;

 - An easy metaphore: the division and reintegration of the body of St. Stanislaus and the Polish state;